Skip to content

 Skills

 Skills extend Bolt Cowork's behavior for specific tasks.
-A skill is a SKILL.md file with a YAML frontmatter header and a Markdown body that provides instructions to the LLM.
+A skill is a SKILL.md file with a YAML frontmatter header and a Markdown body that provides instructions to the runtime LLM provider.

 Skill Scopes